 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2020) Please refer to school specific e-safety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2022) Please refer to the online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school NAME------ with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school, Claire Bader with any concerns.